opendcs/opendcs/docs/source/legacy-install-guide.rst

 -----------------------------------

 OPENDCS comes with the required files to install the schema into a PostgresSQL database.
-Testing has been done with PostgresQL 15; however anything about 14 should work.
-Older version may work but will not be supported.
+Testing has been done with PostgreSQL 15; the minimum version required.

 Previous versions of OpenDCS have made a distinction between the "DECODES" database and the Timeseries Database.
 For the Opendcs-Postgres version The schema now combines everything.
 You may set the `NUM_TS_TIMESERIES` and `NUM_TEXT_TIMESERIES`